Paraguay–United States relations: South America's bloodiest conflict

-The War of the Triple Alliance (1864–1870) against Brazil, Argentina, and Uruguay ensued with Paraguay under the leadership of Francisco Solano López, son of Carlos, devastating Paraguay for generations.
-From December 1868 through June 1869, McMahon began to advocate for U.S. intervention in the War of the Triple Alliance, having witnessed firsthand the grievous harm it inflicted.
+The War of the Triple Alliance (1864–1870) against Brazil, Argentina, and Uruguay devastated Paraguay for generations.
+During his tenure as minister resident, McMahon urged for the U.S. to intervene in the War of the Triple Alliance, having witnessed firsthand the grievous harm it inflicted.
 By some estimates, as much as half of Paraguay’s prewar population — likely between 400,000 and 500,000 people — had died by the time Brazil, Argentina, and Uruguay ended their occupation in the mid-1870s.

 The Battle of Tuyutí (1866) inflicted thousands of casualties on both sides.
 The war dragged on four more years.

 The United States regarded victorious Brazil and Emperor Pedro II with particular disfavor.
 Brazil retained slavery for decades after the U.S. abolished it, and anti-monarchism extant since the end of British rule in the U.S. remained popular.
 Pedro II also welcomed immigrants to Brazil who remained bitter over the Confederates’ defeat in the American Civil War, and who wished to continue owning slaves.
 Brazil sustained heavy casualties and expenditures to invade Paraguay, but finished the effort with a battle-hardened, professional army that challenged U.S. strategic ambitions in the Americas.
 McMahon described the war in Paraguay as an “extermination” by the allied powers and invoked the Monroe Doctrine as justification for the United States to help end the bloodshed and restrain imperial expansion in South America.
 Using his influence as a senior officer and veteran of the American Civil War, McMahon won sympathetic press coverage and informal hearings in Washington.
 Nevertheless, President Ulysses S. Grant declined to pursue any diplomatic, economic, or military measures in Paraguay’s favor, wary of foreign entanglements in the Reconstruction era.

 Rutherford B. Hayes earned Paraguayan naming honors and a national holiday for his decision in the 1878 border dispute with Argentina.

 In the war’s aftermath, Paraguay and Argentina had ongoing border disputes.
 Both nations submitted the matter to arbitration by Rutherford B. Hayes, U.S. president from 1877 to 1881, who granted Paraguay most of the contested territory in 1878.
 Paraguay later named a city, an administrative region, and a national holiday in his honor; it observes November 12 as Día del Laudo Hayes, commemorating the award that preserved its sovereignty.